Elastic Federated Learning over Open Radio Access Network (O-RAN) for Concurrent Execution of Multiple Distributed Learning Tasks: Introduction

 \textbf{\textit{(1) Over-/Under-Provisioning of Resources}:} The relaxation of \textbf{(A1)} introduces critical design considerations focused on the over-/under-provisioning of resources (e.g., wireless spectrum), stemming from two phenomena: (i) \textit{Signal Strength Fluctuation:} This issue is caused by client mobility and time-varying channels.
 For example, a client experiencing poor channel conditions at the start of a global round might initially be allocated high bandwidth to offset its weaker connection.
 However, as the client moves to a position with a better channel, the previously allocated high bandwidth may end up being underutilized; (ii) \textit{Incomplete Information:} This reflects a situation where FL-services lack complete information about each other's objectives, strategies, and the congestion of clients at different areas.
 This incompleteness often stems from network access restrictions, where FL-services are not granted access to view network information, such as bandwidth availability and client conditions.
 In this situation, due to selfishness of FL-service owners, they may make greedy decisions and occupying shared resources (e.g., spectrum), which can lead to over-provisioning of resources for some FL-services while inadvertently cause under-provisioning for others.

 \textbf{\textit{(2) Perspective-Driven Load Balancing}:} Load balancing refers to distributing the network traffic, preventing congestion across the network.
-The coexistence of multiple FL-services (relaxation of \textbf{(A2)}) calls for a unique load balancing strategy that considers a nuanced phenomenon which we call \textit{perspective-driven client distribution}.
-This phenomenon captures the fact that the distribution of FL clients across different network regions varies depending on the perspective from which clients are evaluated/perceived.
+The coexistence of multiple FL-services (relaxation of \textbf{(A2)}) calls for a unique load balancing strategy that considers a nuanced phenomenon which we call \textit{perspective-driven client distribution}. { This phenomenon captures the fact that the distribution of FL clients across different network regions varies depending on the perspective from which clients are evaluated/perceived.
 For example, regions with advanced connectivity infrastructure, such as urban areas, may have a higher density of clients suitable for latency-sensitive FL-services.
-Given the perspective-driven client distribution, in FL, load balancing must account for the overlap of the FL-services' objectives.
+Also, certain regions may have a higher density of low-cost clients, making them ideal for cost-sensitive FL-services, while other regions may have clients with greater computational capabilities, better suited for computation-intensive FL-services.} Given the perspective-driven client distribution, in FL, load balancing must account for the overlap of the FL-services' objectives.